SySyAli/smart_record_script/README.md

 - Focus area and risk level are appropriately labeled
 - Tier information is present when required (SHM and MHM)

 Valid entries are saved to `parsed_output.csv`, and any errors encountered during parsing are logged to `failed_to_parse.txt`.
+All combinations of a ship's SMART Functions are saved to `_combinations_output.csv`.

+`parse_pandas.py` is used specifically for procedures that require pandas, like **PowerBI's python transform feature**.

 ## Contributing
 Feel free to fork this repository and submit pull requests or create issues for any improvements or bug fixes.